607011/lolQt/README.md

 ## Usage in a nutshell

   * Go to Extras/Settings:
-    - Choose path to MEncoder binary.
+    - Check path to MEncoder binary.
     - Choose output file (AVI).
     - Change path to temporary directory if necessary.
     - Change audio bitrate if necessary.